 Migration Museum at The Workshop

 The Migration Museum is open to the public Wednesdays–Sundays (plus bank holidays), from 10am–4pm.
+Please note that from Thursday 1 July, the opening hours of the Migration Museum at The Workshop will be 11am–5pm.

 We stage an adventurous programme of exhibitions, events and education workshops, telling stories of movement to and from Britain at our new museum, situated within The Workshop, an exciting temporary arts and community space just off Albert Embankment.